Cottenham Brass History

 The band enters at least one contest each year.
 This, together with guidance from professional brass band teachers, assists the band in improving its musical standard, while still keeping the 'fun' element of brass banding.

 In 2000, the band recorded two tracks for a CD entitled "Millennium Brass".
 This was a compilation of music from seven brass bands in and around Cambridgeshire during the year 2000.

-Colin Watson was been conductor and bandmaster of Cottenham Brass for the majority of its 32-year history, only handing over the baton on a couple of occasions to take a well-earned rest.
+Colin Watson was conductor and bandmaster of Cottenham Brass for the majority of its first 32-year history, only handing over the baton on a couple of occasions to take a well-earned rest.
 He handed his baton to Andrew Parsons in October 2006.

 The band in September 2011